rperper/http2benchmark/http3/README.md

 ```
 http2benchmark/http3/script/prepare_client.sh
 ```
-On the server machine you should run the command to build Quiche for Nginx server and the h2o server:
+On the server machine you only need to run the command to build Quiche for Nginx server:
 ```
 http2benchmark/http3/script/prepare_server.sh
 ```